Lukaku scores four goals on first appearance for Inter

 Matias Vecino and Sebastiano Esposito, two other players in need of minutes, scored braces to complete the rout.

-Inter begin their Serie A campaign with a home match against Lecce on August 26.
+Inter begins its Serie A campaign with a home match against Lecce on 26 August.